noahpresler/semesterly/docs/setup.rst

     virtualenv -p /usr/bin/python2.7 venv

-To enter your virtual environment at anytime, execute the following code from your Semesterly directory just execute:
+To enter your virtual environment at anytime, execute the following code from your Semesterly directory:

 .. code-block:: bash